ivankvitka/chatbot/README.md

-# Chatbot - Screenshot & WhatsApp Integration
+# Chatbot - Damba Screenshot & WhatsApp Integration

-A chatbot application that can authenticate users, take screenshots from websites, and send them to WhatsApp groups.
+An automated screenshot service that captures screenshots from Damba platform and sends them to WhatsApp groups on schedule or when triggered by specific messages.

 ## Features

-- 🔐 **Authentication**: JWT-based user authentication with bearer tokens
-- 📸 **Screenshot Capture**: Take screenshots from any website using Puppeteer
+- 📸 **Damba Integration**: Authenticate and capture screenshots from Damba platform
 - 📱 **WhatsApp Integration**: Send screenshots directly to WhatsApp groups
+- ⏰ **Scheduled Screenshots**: Automatically send screenshots at configurable intervals (1, 5, 10, 15, 30, or 60 minutes)
+- 💬 **Message-Triggered Screenshots**: React to specific keywords in group messages and send screenshots immediately
+- ⚙️ **Group Settings**: Configure individual settings for each WhatsApp group
 - 🎨 **Modern UI**: React-based frontend with responsive design
 - 🏗️ **NestJS Backend**: Robust API built with NestJS framework